 - Hypovolemia

-Interventions to decrease the risk of acute tubular necrosis in the above conditions include prevention of hypovolemia or hypotension, including cessation of ACEI or angiotensin II receptor blocker in patients with low blood pressure, and optimization of volume status via intravenous (IV) fluids, such as crystalloids, to ensure adequate renal perfusion.
-Nephrotoxic medications that can lead to acute tubular necrosis should be avoided, including NSAIDs, antibiotics such as amphotericin B, aminoglycosides, vancomycin, piperacillin/tazobactam, and radiocontrast agents.
+Interventions to decrease the risk of acute tubular necrosis in the above conditions include prevention of hypovolemia or hypotension, including cessation of angiotensin-converting enzyme inhibitors or angiotensin II receptor blockers in patients with low blood pressure, and optimization of volume status via intravenous fluids, such as crystalloids, to ensure adequate renal perfusion.
+Nephrotoxic medications that can lead to acute tubular necrosis should be avoided, including nonsteroidal anti-inflammatory drugs, antibiotics such as amphotericin B, aminoglycosides, vancomycin, piperacillin/tazobactam, and radiocontrast agents.

 Differential Diagnosis